From running mate to chief of staff, here’s who could be in a Trump administration

 During another recording of War Room, Johnny McEntee, who serves as a senior adviser to the ultra-conservative Project 2025, talked about staffing a newly Republican administration after the election.

-Anthony Scaramucci, the former White House Communications director for the Trump administration who was summarily fired after 11 days, expressed his concern about McEntee’s plans and feared he could be a chief of staff in a future Trump administration.
+Anthony Scaramucci, the erstwhile White House communications director for the Trump administration who was summarily fired after 11 days, expressed his concern about McEntee’s plans and feared he could be a chief of staff in a future Trump administration.

-Scaramucci added that during Trump’s first term, those who were not acolytes tended to be the more competent figures, who fell out with the Trump administration — those such as Gary Cohn, a former Goldman Sachs executive who served as his economic adviser; John Kelly, a retired four-star Marine general who served as his Homeland Security Secretary and second chief of staff; James Mattis, another retired Marine general who served as Defense Secretary; and Rex Tillerson, a former chief executive at ExxonMobil, as secretary of state.
+Scaramucci added that during Trump’s first term, those who were not acolytes tended to be the more competent figures, and to fall out with the Trump administration – those such as Gary Cohn, a former Goldman Sachs executive who served as his economic adviser; John Kelly, a retired four-star general in the US Marines who served as his homeland security secretary and second chief of staff; James Mattis, another retired US Marines general who served as defence secretary; and Rex Tillerson, a former chief executive at ExxonMobil, as secretary of state.

 “I don't think you're going to be able to find anybody that hasn't had a clash with Donald Trump,” Scaramucci said.
 “That means he's either going to go to fringe people [for his administration], which is very possible.
 Or he's going to have to bring in some people that he's at odds with.”